devopsarr/prowlarr-go/prowlarr/docs/SystemApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateApiV1SystemRestartRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateSystemRestartRequest struct via the builder pattern

 ### Return type